Q. What causes hearing loss?

 Q. Why can't I understand speech in crowded environments?

-Most speaking voices are in the mid-to-high frequency range of sound, and it just so happens that this is the range most people with hearing loss lose first.
+Most people lose high frequency sounds first as it is in the area of the inner ear that is most damaged due to the normal wear and tear of everyday sounds.
+High frequency sounds in speech are softer consonants that do not have a lot of voice, or power, behind them such as /s/, /f/, /t/, /k/, /p/.
+These tend to be sounds at the beginning or ending of words and may be perceived as a difference of hearing “cat” vs. “cap”.
 As a result, any loud or distracting noises make it difficult for you to comprehend what is being said.
-EarQ hearing aids feature innovative technology that reduces background noise in the tiny pauses between syllables of speech so that it’s much easier to understand a conversation in a noisy environment.
+EarQ hearing aids feature innovative technology that reduce background noise in the tiny pauses between syllables of speech so that it’s much easier to understand a conversation in a noisy environment.

 Browse our hearing aid technology.